WHAT’S IN THIS REVIEW?

 Regardless, I decided to test a few streaming services quickly, such as BBC iPlayer in the U.K., and the U.S. version of Netflix.

 Nothing worked, which was unsurprising.
-Once again, you can either pay $9.99 per month, or opt for an alternative provider like CyberGhost that can unblock streams consistently at no extra cost.
+Once again, you can either pay $9.99 per month to access its premium “Unrestrcited Streaming” feature, or opt for an alternative provider like CyberGhost that can unblock streams consistently at no extra cost.